 - 1 FR comprises base remuneration and superannuation (post-employment benefit).
-Superannuation contributions for Vittoria Shortt are made in line with the KiwiSaver employer contribution requirements (this includes the additional payment of \$18,421 payable on her cash STVR component and deferred awards). - 2 Total cost of salary including cash salary, short-term compensated absences and any salary sacrificed benefits. - 3 Cost of car parking (including associated fringe benefits tax).
-This includes an adjustment to 2019 car parking benefits for Pascal Boillat and Angus Sullivan. - 4 KiwiSaver is payable on the CEO ASB's cash STVR. - 5 Includes company-funded benefits (including associated fringe benefits tax where applicable) and the net change in accrued annual leave.
+Superannuation contributions for Vittoria Shortt are made in line with the KiwiSaver employer contribution requirements (this includes the additional payment of \$18,421 payable on her cash STVR component and deferred awards). - 2 Total cost of salary including cash salary, short-term compensated absences and any salary sacrificed benefits. - 4 KiwiSaver is payable on the CEO ASB's cash STVR. - 5 Includes company-funded benefits (including associated fringe benefits tax where applicable) and the net change in accrued annual leave.
 2019 financial year accrued annual leave figures have been restated due to change in reporting methodology.
 For Pascal Boillat, this also includes costs in relation to a housing allowance.
-For Mike Vacy-Lyle, this also includes costs in relation to his relocation to Sydney and the cash component of his sign-on award which vested during the 2020 financial year. - 6 Long service leave entitlements accrued during the year as well as the impact of changes to long service leave valuation assumptions, which are determined in line with Australian Accounting Standards.
-This includes an adjustment to 2019 long service leave accrual for Vittoria Shortt. - 7 The deferred portion of the 2020 financial year STVR outcome for Adam Bennett will be deferred into cash vesting four years after the decision is made to make the relevant award. - 8 2020 financial year expense for deferred STVR awarded under Group Executive and Executive General Manager arrangements as well as sign-on awards received as deferred rights and/or shares in prior years.
+For Mike Vacy-Lyle, this also includes costs in relation to his relocation to Sydney and the cash component of his sign-on award which vested during the 2020 financial year. - 6 Long service leave entitlements accrued during the year as well as the impact of changes to long service leave valuation assumptions, which are determined in - 7 The deferred portion of the 2020 financial year STVR outcome for Adam Bennett will be deferred into cash vesting four years after the decision is made to make the relevant award. - 8 2020 financial year expense for deferred STVR awarded under Group Executive and Executive General Manager arrangements as well as sign-on awards received as deferred rights and/or shares in prior years.
 These equity awards are subject to forfeiture if the Executive is dismissed or ceases to be employed by the Group as a result of resignation prior to the vesting date.
-Deferred 2020 financial year STVR will be expensed over the vesting period commencing 1 July 2020. - 9 2020 financial year expense for the 2017, 2018, 2019 and 2020 financial year LTVR awards. - 10 The percentage of 2020 financial year remuneration related to performance was: Matt Comyn 59%, Pascal Boillat 61%, David Cohen 64%, Alan Docherty 51%, Andrew Hinchliff 51%, Sian Lewis 52%, Vittoria Shortt 42%, Angus Sullivan 54%, Mike Vacy-Lyle 58%, Nigel Williams 55%, Adam Bennett 60%. - $11\ For\ Vittoria\ Shortt,\ remuneration\ was\ paid\ in\ New\ Zealand\ dollars.\ The\ value\ shown\ was\ impacted\ by\ movements\ in\ exchange\ rates.$ - 12 For Mike Vacy-Lyle and Adam Bennett, remuneration reflects the time in their KMP roles. - 13 The LTVR rights value for Adam Bennett reflects the disclosable accruals for all previously granted LTVR awards that remain unvested following cessation of employment up to the end of each performance period.
+Deferred 2020 financial year STVR will be expensed over the vesting period commencing 1 July 2020. - 9 2020 financial year expense for the 2017, 2018, 2019 and 2020 financial year LTVR awards. - 10 The percentage of 2020 financial year remuneration related to performance was: Matt Comyn 59%, Pascal Boillat 61%, David Cohen 64%, Alan Docherty 51%, Andrew Hinchliff 51%, Sian Lewis 52%, Vittoria Shortt 42%, Angus Sullivan 54%, Mike Vacy-Lyle 58%, Nigel Williams 55%, Adam Bennett 60%. - 11 For Vittoria Shortt, remuneration was paid in New Zealand dollars.
+The value shown was impacted by movements in exchange rates. - 12 For Mike Vacy-Lyle and Adam Bennett, remuneration reflects the time in their KMP roles.
+13 The LTVR rights value for Adam Bennett reflects the disclosable accruals for all previously granted LTVR awards that remain unvested following cessation of employment up to the end of each performance period.
 This means that up to three years of each unvested LTVR award expense has been brought forward and disclosed in total for the 2020 financial year, including those amounts which would otherwise have been included in future year disclosures and that may not vest.
 While Adam's awards remained on foot at cessation and the amortised value brought forward, the Board exercised its post-cessation discretion to lapse his unvested deferred 2018 and 2019 financial year LTVR awards upon his commencing employment with a competitor of the Group.